mhaidarkhan/mhaidarkhan.github.io/README.md

   - Developed practical strategies for effective organizational leadership.
   - Mastered skills in strategic management, negotiation, and business strategy.
   - Applied skills in strategic management, negotiation, and business strategy through a capstone project.

 ---

-## PROJECTS
-**Automatidata - Google Data Analytics Certificate Course 2 Project** | Jan 2024 - Jan 2024
-- Led the development of a regression model for the New York City Taxi and Limousine Commission (TLC).
-- Successfully conveyed project progress and insights through the completion of the Course 2 PACE strategy document, Jupyter notebook project file, and an executive summary for the project team.

-**TikTok - Google Data Analytics Certificate Course 2 Project** | Jan 2024 - Jan 2024
-- Led the initial stages of the claims classification project, collaborating with a skilled data team.
-- Demonstrated proficiency in completing the Course 2 PACE Strategy Document, Jupyter notebook project file, and delivering an executive summary of important findings.

-**Waze - Google Data Analytics Certificate Course 2 Project** | Jan 2024 - Jan 2024
-- Led the initial stages of the churn prevention project, collaborating with a skilled data team.
-- Demonstrated proficiency in completing the Course 2 PACE Strategy Document, Jupyter notebook project file, and delivering an executive summary of important findings.

----